Colombia: Popayan, Salento + Valle de Cocora

 Mancora Needs a Makeover

-People who like to surf and party love this beach town, but to us it felt like it had seen better days.
-The Pan-American Highway serves as Mancora’s main street with buses, tuk-tuks and motorcycles zipping along all day.
-The landscape was hot and dry and the beach wasn’t that clean.
+People who like to surf and party love this beach town, but to us, it felt like it had seen better days.
+The Pan-American Highway serves as Mancora’s main street, with buses, tuk-tuks, and motorcycles zipping along all day.
+The landscape was hot and dry, and the beach wasn’t that clean.
 Maybe it was because we were just ready to get to Ecuador, but we didn’t find any magic in Mancora.
 Luckily our hostel was an oasis of sorts with hammocks and a pretty garden.

 On another note, three blog-worthy things happened in Mancora.
 Firstly, Harry was offered cocaine on the beach.
 He said no. Secondly, I treated myself to a haircut.
-My hair was washed in a bowl of cold water, it was combed out and the beautician made five snips in a straight line across the back with her scissors.
+My hair was washed in a bowl of cold water, it was combed out, and then the beautician made five snips in a straight line across the back with her scissors.
 The whole process lasted six minutes and cost me $4.
 Thirdly, I had an absolutely delicious vegetarian “menu of the day”; you can read about it here.

 IMG_1734IMG_1744IMG_1742IMG_1740IMG_1751IMG_1748IMG_1763